Nupogodi/album-keeper/README.md

 _(Put your project plan here.
 It could be pseudocode, an outline-style development plan, etc. But whatever form you choose, it should be detailed enough that another developer could feasibly use it to implement your solution.)_

+Create backend (models, routes, middleware, server instance) create frontend (components, pages (artists, albums, songs)) connect backend api with frontend

 ## Reflection

 What different approaches or techniques did you consider when planning your implementation?
 What were the advantages and disadvantages of those alternatives?

+for backend I considered connecting models between each other vs not doing so.
+The benefit is that all models are interconnected, the disadvantage is that I'm making additional calls to the db whenever I need to change 1 model.

 _(Put your reflection answer here.)_